dabby9734/intelligent-EMB/README.md

 ## Features

 - View messages in a minimal and beautiful way
+- Stay logged in functionality
 - Download attachments from messages
+- Star messages
 - Reply to messages
-- Dark / Light mode
+- Dark and light mode
 - More to come...

+## Contributing
+- Please feel free to open new issues and contribute through new pull requests.

 ## Also check out